 VVFS proudly serves:

-- Veterans of any era who are Virginia residents
+- Veterans of any era who are Virginia residents regardless of discharge status

 - Members of the Virginia National Guard not in active federal service

 - Virginia residents in the Armed Forces Reserves not in active federal service